samiralam/rules-compendium/docs/dmg/1-the-basics/index.md

 ***Shifting Limits.*** Encourage players to bring any additional limits to you, privately or in the moment, so you can add them to the list.
 Trust that players know their needs best, and update the game accordingly.

 ***Limits in Play.*** Since D&D is improvisational, the game can go in unexpected directions.
 It’s helpful to have an agreed-on signal that players can use to communicate that a limit has been violated, allowing you to adjust quickly.
-That signal might be a gesture (such as crossing the arms in an X or raising a palm in a “stop” gesture), a code word or phrase, touching or lifting a designated object, or anything else your group agrees on.
-Players should also feel safe to say “stop” and pause the game until the issue is resolved.
+That signal might be a gesture (such as crossing the arms in an X or raising a palm in a "stop" gesture), a code word or phrase, touching or lifting a designated object, or anything else your group agrees on.
+Players should also feel safe to say "stop" and pause the game until the issue is resolved.
 The person who invokes the signals can comment on what they want adjusted but doesn’t have to explain why the content is objectionable.
 The signal shouldn’t trigger a debate or discussion: thank the player for being honest about their needs, set the scene right, and move on.

 Make it clear to players that if a person isn’t comfortable using the signal, they can step away from the game or call for a break to talk to you privately.
 Players may also give a friend permission to use the signal on their behalf.
 As the DM, lead by example.
 Take your players’ needs seriously, and use every tool at your disposal to adjust how your shared story plays out.